Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

-* `NONE` - The field is neither shown on view nor display pages.
-It may also not be used for sorting on view pages.
+* `NONE` - The field is neither shown on index nor detail pages.
+It may also not be used for sorting on index pages.
-* `SORTING` - The field is neither shown on view nor display pages.
-It may be used for sorting on view pages though.
+* `SORTING` - The field is neither shown on index nor detail pages.
+It may be used for sorting on index pages though.
-* `VIEW` - The field is shown on view pages, but not on display pages.
-It may not be used for sorting on view pages.
+* `INDEX` - The field is shown on index pages, but not on detail pages.
+It may not be used for sorting on index pages.
-* `VIEW_SORTING` - The field is shown on view pages, but not on display pages.
-It may be used for sorting on view pages.
+* `INDEX_SORTING` - The field is shown on index pages, but not on detail pages.
+It may be used for sorting on index pages.
-* `DISPLAY` - The field is not shown on view pages, but on display pages.
-It may not be used for sorting on view pages.
+* `DETAIL` - The field is not shown on index pages, but on detail pages.
+It may not be used for sorting on index pages.
-* `DISPLAY_SORTING` - The field is not shown on view pages, but on display pages.
-It may be used for sorting on view pages.
+* `DETAIL_SORTING` - The field is not shown on index pages, but on detail pages.
+It may be used for sorting on index pages.
-* `VIEW_DISPLAY` - The field is shown on both view and display pages.
-It may not be used for sorting on view pages though.
+* `INDEX_DETAIL` - The field is shown on both index and detail pages.
+It may not be used for sorting on index pages though.
 * `ALL` - Default value.
-The field is shown on both view and display pages.
-It may also be used for sorting on view pages.
+The field is shown on both index and detail pages.
+It may also be used for sorting on index pages.

 Note that this setting is ignored for [array fields](#array-field) and [object fields](#object-field).
-These are never shown on view pages.
+These are never shown on index pages.

 #### Derived field